joes0451/ADev/ReadMe.txt

 		all have build problems using any combination of Android Plugin Versions and Android SDK Build-tools versions.
 Gradle versions past those build fine.

-		I haven't tested any Gradle versions past 5.6.4 to see how well they work with the various Android Plugin Versions, so until I can test them it will try to use 3.3.0.

 		If you are getting errors like:
 		"Gradle version 1.10 is required.
 Current version is 2.0."
 		It needs a different Android Plugin Version.